danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/ApiKit.md

 ![Library logotype](Logo.png)

-ApiKit has lightweight ``ApiEnvironment`` and ``ApiRoute`` protocols that make it easy to integrate with any REST-based APIs using the standard `URLSession` or a custom client implementation.
+ApiKit has lightweight ``ApiEnvironment`` and ``ApiRoute`` protocols that make it easy to model any REST-based API.

+ApiKit also has an ``ApiRequest`` that can be used to define a `route` and its response type, for even easier usage.

+Once you have your environment and routes defined, you can use a regular `URLSession` or custom client to fetch any route from any environment.